Natural 2HDMs without FCNCs: INTRODUCTION

-To answer the previous question we need to consider which other fundamental aspects of the SM\footnote{In the following, by SM we already mean consideration of massive neutrinos (with no choice made regarding their Dirac or Majorana nature).} can be addressed by extending the number of Higgs doublets and investigate what would be the main phenomenological consequences of such scheme.
-In this respect, through naturalness arguments~\cite{Dirac:1938mt,tHooft:1979rat}, fermion masses give rise to one of the still unsolved mysteries in the SM: the problem of mass hierarchy~\cite{Weinberg:1977hb}.
-Application of Dirac's naturalness criteria~\cite{Dirac:1938mt} requires observing all fermion masses around the electroweak (EW) scale, $m_f = y_f v$ with $y_f \sim {\cal O}(1)$ and $v = 174 \text{ GeV}$.
-This is because the aforementioned criteria requires all dimensionless couplings of a theory to be considered natural if they are order one.
-Curiously, it is only the top quark which satisfies it.
-The \textit{unnaturalness} of the lighter fermions though could still be called natural according to 't Hooft's criteria~\cite{tHooft:1979rat} if when set to zero the system acquires symmetry, which is the case.
-A caveat exist: there is no common parameter among this set of masses that could simultaneously bring all of them to zero.
-It is therefore our main motivation in this work to build models where through a common vacuum-expectation-value (VEV) the set of light masses is linked.
-In fact, it is in that sense that the following theories are called natural.
+To answer the previous question we need to consider which other fundamental aspects of the SM can be addressed by extending the number of Higgs doublets, and investigate what would be the main phenomenological consequences of such scheme.
+In this respect, through naturalness arguments~\cite{Dirac:1938mt,tHooft:1979rat} fermion masses give rise to one of the still unsolved mysteries in the SM: the problem of mass hierarchy~\cite{Weinberg:1977hb}.
+An application of Dirac's naturalness criteria~\cite{Dirac:1938mt} requires the observation of all fermion masses around the electroweak (EW) scale, $m_f = y_f v$ with $y_f \sim {\cal O}(1)$ and $v = 174 \text{ GeV}$.
+This is because the aforementioned criteria requires all dimensionless couplings of a theory to be of order one to be considered natural.
+Curiously, it is only the top quark which satisfies it in the SM.
+However, the \textit{unnaturalness} of the lighter fermions, which can be described as:

+could still be called natural according to 't Hooft's criteria~\cite{tHooft:1979rat}.
+Namely, if the system acquires a symmetry by setting the tiny Yukawa couplings to zero, it can be called natural.
+This is already the case in the SM.
+However, a caveat exist: there is no common Yukawa parameter among this set of masses that could simultaneously bring all of them to zero.
+However, in a multi-scalar theory with at least two vacuum-expectation-values (VEVs), $v_1$ and $v_2$, one could instead use the VEVs to accomplish it, namely